 You can also go for dual ownership where you share the cost of purchase with another.
 That way, you share the purchase costs as well as the initial outlay that goes with purchasing a static caravan.
 This does mean you’ll need to work out the particulars of who will hold responsibility for what part of the venture, how time will be shared, etc. but managed well, it has its perks.

-Forget the stereotype of a freezing cold caravan with holes in the roof when it rains – even a decent used static caravan can be a worthwhile holiday investments.
+Forget the stereotype of a freezing cold caravan with holes in the roof when it rains – even a decent used static caravan can be a worthwhile holiday investment.
 Here are some tips:

 Taking these into consideration will hopefully lead to a great caravanning experience.